Limitations Of Cost Plus Pricing

 Understanding Cost-Plus Pricing: A Simplified Overview

 Cost-plus pricing involves calculating the total cost of producing a good or service and then adding a predetermined markup percentage to arrive at the final selling price.
 This markup covers overhead costs, profit margins, and other expenses.
-While seemingly simple, this approach often overlooks crucial market dynamics and can lead to several significant drawbacks.
+But while seemingly simple, this approach often overlooks crucial market dynamics and can lead to several significant drawbacks.
 The formula is generally: Selling Price = Total Cost + (Total Cost x Markup Percentage).

 Key Limitations of Cost-Plus Pricing